 The fireplace area changed a bit too again and I rearranged the brass shelf with some blues and of course black and white.

 I also bought tassel trim (click HERE) to add to my ottoman and I think the added texture is perfect for fall.

 Inspector Lucy was on the job throughout the entire process and made sure everything was done just right!
 She loves to follow me around when I do my thing.
 And she is very vocal about it all too.
 She is the silliest cat ever.
 Remember my husband adopted her at the shelter because she was the loudest one in the place.
 Not because of her looks.
 He heard her first.
 I think she wants to make up for her itty bitty size.

 I added the feathers (click HERE) to the mantel vases.
 Remember I told you that they leak when you put fresh flowers in them so the feathers are perfect.

 The fur rug is for my oldest cat Heidi who loves to lounge around the fireplace area.
 She loves snuggling on this fall layer.
 And I love snuggling with her right there too because I miss her as my head warmer in bed.
 She used to sleep with me every night and since I changed the floors upstairs she stopped coming upstairs altogether.

 I made the below symmetry painting on the shelf in white, blues and blacks which is very easy to do.
 I also uploaded it to my Etsy shop (click HERE).
 I don’t think you can buy the supplies for $6, can you?
 So downloading might be a great way to get the look for you too.

 Next on today’s lineup is 21 Rosemary Lane, so you can continue the loop.
-And make sure to check out the rest of the tours this week too:

 How much are you decorating for fall this year?
 Is it still hot where you live?
 Where do you think I should keep the new bongo drum?
 LOL so many questions.
 Tschüß